Charting the new physics through one-loop effects in the muon magnetic dipole moment: Introduction

-The muon anomalous magnetic dipole moment (aMDM) is one of the crucial low energy observables sensitive to the new physics.
-It is usually marked as $a_\mu\equiv(g-2)_{\mu}/2$, where $g$ is the Lande factor.
+The muon anomalous magnetic dipole moment (aMDM), denoted as $a_\mu\equiv(g-2)_{\mu}/2$, is one of the crucial low energy observables sensitive to new physics, where $g$ is the Land\'e $g$-factor.
 The experimental introduction and theoretical determination are reviewed in the articles \cite{Miller:2007kk, Jegerlehner:2009ry, Jegerlehner:2017gek}.
-From the viewpoint of effective field theory (EFT), it corresponds to the dipole interaction $\pm(ea_\mu)/(4m_\mu)\bar{\mu}\sigma^{\mu\nu}\mu F_{\mu\nu}$.
-Here, $F_{\mu\nu}$ is the electromagnetic field tensor and the sign depends on the convention of covarinat derivative.
-In standard model (SM), the most precise prediction is calculated as $a_{\mu}^{\mr{SM}}=116591810(43)\times10^{-11}$ from the 2020 white paper \cite{Aoyama:2020ynm}.
-Its deviation from the SM prediction can be a signal of new physics.
+Within the framework of effective field theory (EFT), this moment corresponds to the dimension-5 dipole interaction $\pm ea_\mu/(4m_\mu)\bar{\mu}\sigma^{\mu\nu}\mu F_{\mu\nu}$.
+Here, $F_{\mu\nu}$ is the electromagnetic field tensor and the sign depends on the convention of covariant derivative.
+In the standard model (SM), this quantity can be predicted precisely by summing the quantum electrodynamics (QED), electroweak, and hadronic contributions.
+It is calculated as $a_{\mu}^{\mr{SM}}=116591810(43)\times10^{-11}$ from the 2020 white paper \cite{Aoyama:2020ynm}.
+In the 2025 white paper \cite{Aliberti:2025beg}, the most precise prediction is updated as $a_{\mu}^{\mr{SM}}=116592033(62)\times10^{-11}$.
+It means that the central value of theoretical prediction is shifted sizably, which impacts the observed discrepancy with experiment data.